1:25-cv-01305

 Key Claims at a Glance

-• The complaint asserts infringement of the patent’s sole claim, Claim 1 (Compl. ¶51).
+- The complaint asserts infringement of Claim 1, the sole claim of the patent (Compl. ¶51).

-• A new and distinct variety of grapevine plant having the characteristics substantially as described and illustrated herein.
+- A new and distinct variety of grapevine plant having the characteristics substantially as described and illustrated herein (’664 Patent, col. 6:13-15).

-• The complaint does not explicitly reserve the right to assert other claims, as there are no others in the patent.
+- The complaint does not reserve the right to assert other claims, as none exist in a plant patent.

 III.
 The Accused Instrumentality